DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ```

 > [!NOTE]
-> You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.10?topic=service-configuration).
+> You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.12.0?topic=service-configuring).

-#### c.
-Modify GKE Load Balancer settings
+#### Modify GKE Load Balancer settings

 As Google native Load Balancer does not support the same URL rewriting rules as other ones (such as NGINX), [some settings have to be modified](https://cloud.google.com/load-balancing/docs/https/setting-up-url-rewrite) directly on GCP Web UI.